-I was lucky because our families live nearby, so we had a supply of food, help and company during the first few weeks.
+I was lucky because our families live nearby, so we had a supply of food, help, and company during this crazy time.
 My mom also slept over a few weeks, especially in the early days, and again when my husband returned to work.

 These are the sanity-saving “it takes a village” tactics that make all the difference.

 There might be a time (or two) where you’re so sleep deprived you’re almost looney about it.
 Instead of letting your problems weigh you down, laugh instead.
 It’s more refreshing to laugh about yet another skipped nap than to grumble under your breath.
 Laughing keeps things in perspective.